 According to Gallup, women who “strongly agree” that they have a work best friend are 63% more likely to be engaged in their roles.
 The 29% of women that don’t strongly agree that they have a work best friend are less likely to be engaged in their roles.

-If you’re an employer, strive to make your company a safe space for all of your employees to build genuine, long-lasting relationships.
-You can do this by:
+If you’re an employer, strive to make your company a safe space for all of your employees.
+Create a space where they can build genuine, long-lasting relationships.
+You can start by:

 - Promoting open communication at all levels